Marcel Riffard

-Marcel André Marie Riffard (30 November 1886 – 9 July 1981) was a French aeronautical engineer.
-Over the course of his career he worked for several French aircraft companies, including a stint in the 1930s as chief designer for Caudron-Renault, an aircraft subsidiary of Renault.
-His aircraft designs included fighter planes and successful air racers, as well as planes for postal delivery and medical transport.
+Marie André Marcel Riffard (30 November 1886 – 9 July 1981) was a French aeronautical engineer.
+He designed fighter aircraft and air racers, as well as airplanes for postal delivery and medical transport.
 He also designed racing cars and land-speed record cars for Panhard and Renault.
-He has been called the "Father of modern aviation".
+Riffard has been called the "Father of modern aviation".

 Early years

 On 14 July 1883, French engineer Edmond Riffard arrived in Argentina with his wife Gabrielle Guy de Riffard and their son Pablo.
 The family settled in Villa Ocampo, Santa Fe Province.
-Edmond had moved to Argentina to build the Tacuarendí sugar mill, but he also introduced both the telephone and paper money to the country.
-He would also partner with Frenchman George Brosset to establish the French Chaco Distillery.
-While in Argentina two more children were born to the family; Irma, in 1885, and Marcel, on 30 November 1886.
-One year after the Baring crisis of 1890, the family returned to France, arriving in 14 July 1893.
-Eventually there would be five children in the family.
+Edmond had moved to Argentina to build the Tacuarendí sugar mill, but while there he also introduced both the telephone and paper money to the country, and partnered with Frenchman George Brosset to establish the French Chaco Distillery.
+While in Argentina the Riffards had two more children; Irma, in 1885, and Marcel, on 30 November 1886.
+One year after the Baring crisis of 1890, the family returned to France, arriving on 14 July 1893.
+Eventually there were five children in the family.

-Riffard attended school at the Lycée J.B.
+Marcel Riffard attended school at the Lycée J.B.
 Dumas in Alès.
 During the mathematics portion of the 1903 Concours général, he provided seven solutions to a problem for which Henri Poincaré had only given five.
 For this he won the Grande Médaille d'Argent, the Prix de la Société Scientifique et Littéraire, and the Premier Prix au Concours Généraux, Section Mathématiques.
 He also pursued athletics, going to Paris in July 1905 for the Critérium Interscolaire d'Athlétisme, where he finished third.

-Riffard studied in preparation for admission to l'École nationale supérieure des mines de Saint-Étienne at the Lycée Carnot in the city of Saint-Étienne but did not pursue a Grande École.
+Riffard studied in preparation for admission to l'École nationale supérieure des mines de Saint-Étienne at the Lycée Carnot in the city of Saint-Étienne but did not pursue a Grande école.
 Instead he worked for tire manufacturer La Société des Pneumatiques Samson from October 1905 to October 1907.
-From 10 October 1907 until 28 September 1909 Riffard performed his national military service as part of the 38th field artillery regiment, assigned to the 7th battery detachment in Bastia, Corsica.
+From 10 October 1907 until 28 September 1909 Riffard performed his national military service with the 38th field artillery regiment, assigned to the 7th battery detachment in Bastia, Corsica.